Characterizing the boundary of the set of absolutely separable states and their generation via noisy environments: Interconvertability between absolutely separable and entangle state

 We also observe that if the entanglement of the input state decreases, the output state becomes separable quickly under the action of local DPCs.
 But lowering the input state entanglement, the range of the noise in which the output state remains only separable (not absolutely separable) increases.
 Specifically, for maximally entangled and nonmaximally entangled states, denoted by \(|\psi_{\max}\rangle\) and \(|\psi_{\mbox{nm}}\rangle\) respectively, we obtain that while

-\begin{remark} A maximally entangled state sent through a global depolarizing channel results the Werner state which is separable as well as absolutely separable with \(p\leq 1/3\) \cite{Werner89}.
-On the other hand, if nonmaximally entangled state is mixed with the white noise, the gap in the strength of noise between separability and absolute separability emerges like the local depolarizing channels, establishing the usefulness of nonmaximally entangled states over the maximally entangled ones. \end{remark}
+\begin{remark} A maximally entangled state sent through a global depolarizing channel results in the Werner state \cite{Werner89}, given by \(p |\psi^-\rangle \langle \psi^-| + \frac{(1 -p)}{4} I\) (with \(|\psi^-\rangle\) being the singlet state) which is separable as well as absolutely separable with \(p\leq 1/3\).
+On the other hand, if a nonmaximally entangled state is admixed with the white noise, the gap in the strength of noise between separability and absolute separability emerges like the local depolarizing channels, establishing the usefulness of nonmaximally entangled states over the maximally entangled ones. \end{remark}

+\emph{Generation of absolutely separable states from Haar uniformly simulated inputs.} Let us generate two-qubit pure states Haar uniformly, and both qubits are sent through local depolarizing channels.
+We find a critical value of noise below which the states become absolutely separable.
+In particular, we plot $p_c$ below which the state is absolutely separable by varying the initial entanglement content of the pure states.
+Results show that with respect to noise, states with higher entanglement are more robust than the states with low entanglement value from the perspective of generation of ASs (see Fig.~\ref{fig:HaarAS}).